 The goal of the game is to guess the word before a full stick figure is drawn, “hanging” the man.

 To put a little twist on the game, draw a person with a parachute.
 Draw the same number of strings attaching the person to the parachute as the number of letters in the chosen word.
 The other students then take turns guessing letters from the alphabet that they think may be in the chosen word.
-If they guess a correct letter, this is written above the corresponding underscore, and that student then gets a chance to guess what the word is.
-If they guess an incorrect letter, this letter is noted on the board and one of the parachute strings is erased.
+If they guess a correct letter, it’s written above the corresponding underscore, and that student then gets a chance to guess what the word is.
+If they guess an incorrect letter, it is noted on the board and one of the parachute strings is erased.
 The goal of the game is to guess the word before the person loses all of their parachute strings.

 Pick five small objects and hide them under a piece of cloth.
 Show the objects to your students for a minute or two and then cover up the objects again.
 See how many of the objects your students can remember.
 Add more objects to make the game more challenging.

-Teenagers and students with more experience with English are typically better able to use English in a more productive and communicative fashion.
+Teenagers and students with more experience with English are typically better able to use it more productively and communicatively.
 These ESL games can be a great way to get your teenage or intermediate learners involved in the classroom and prompt them to use their knowledge of English.

 Turn it into a competition to speak only English during the whole period.
 Keep a tally on the whiteboard for each time a student speaks in their native tongue.
 This keeps them focusing on English, and fellow students even turn into “English police.”
 To turn it into a reward/consequences game that everyone can enjoy, have the student with the most tallies bring a treat for the whole class next time.
 Cookies for everyone!

-Around the World
+11. Around the World

-Pass a ball or other object around the room and when the music stops, the student with the ball has to answer a question, make a question, or draw a prompt out of the bag — you decide, though it is best to stick to one format for the duration of the game!
+Pass a ball or other object around the room and when the music stops, the student with the ball has to answer a question, make a question, or draw a prompt out of a bag — you decide, though it is best to stick to one format for the duration of the game!

-Roll the Dice, Make a Question
+13. Roll the Dice, Make a Question